Stratus-TEST/stratus-actions/build-scope-analyzer/README.md

 - All legacy scripts and files (e.g., `entrypoint.sh`, `docker-compose.yml`, `version.sh`, `test.sh`) are deprecated and removed.
 - See this README for all up-to-date usage and development instructions.

+## Contributing

+- Contributions are welcome!
+Please open issues or pull requests in the canonical repository.
+- See the [test-actions.yml](../.github/workflows/test-actions.yml) for test scenarios.
+- For questions, open a discussion or contact the maintainers.